Chukobyte/crescent/README.md

 ## Building

-Supports Windows and linux builds at the moment.
+Supports windows, linux, and macos builds at the moment.
+The editor currently doesn't work on macos.
 Crescent engine can be either built with cmake or make.
 All build commands should be executed from the project's root directory.

 ### CMake